ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 # Security considerations

-- TODO expand on why gossiping STH's is ok

-- TODO expand on why gossiping SCT's is bad for privacy in the general case

-An STH contains:
-- the size of the tree being signed
-- a timestamp indicating the time when the tree was signed
-- the merkle tree hash of the tree being signed
-- a signature made by the log
+## Privacy considerations wrt SCT feedback {#SCT-privacy}

+HTTP clients which allow users to clear history or cookies associated with an origin MUST clear stored SCT's associated with the origin as well.

+Auditors should treat all SCT's as sensitive data.
+SCT's received directly from an HTTP client, i.e. the auditor is a trusted auditor from the clients perspective, are especially sensitive.
+Auditors MUST NOT share such SCT's in any way, including sending them to an external log, without first mixing them with multiple other SCT's learned through submissions from multiple other clients.
+The details of mixing SCT's are TBD.

+There is a possible fingerprinting attack where a log issues a unique SCT for targeted log client(s).
+Colluding log and HTTP server operators could therefore be a threat to the privacy of HTTP clients.
+Given all the other opportunities for HTTP servers to fingerprint clients -- TLS session tickets, HPKP and HSTS headers, HTTP Cookies, etc. -- this is acceptable.

+The fingerprinting attack described above could be avoided by requiring that logs i) MUST return the same SCT for a given cert chain ({{!RFC6962}} section 3) and ii) use a deterministic signature scheme when signing the SCT ({{!RFC6962}} section 2.1.4 -- {{!RFC6962#2.1.4}}).

+### Rationale for the SCT feedback mechanism

+SCT's contain information that typically links it to a particular web site.
+Because the client-server relationship is sensitive, gossip between clients and servers about unrelated SCT's is risky.
+Therefore, a client with an SCT for a given server should transmit that information in only two channels: to a server associated with the SCT itself; and to a trusted CT auditor, if one exists.

+## Privacy considerations wrt STH gossip

-An STH linked to a client may indicate the following about that
+Nowhere in this document is it suggested that users deal with STH's but for completeness here's a privacy analysis for STH's.
+An STH linked to a user indicates the following about that user:
-client:
-- it's gossiping
+- that it's gossiping
-- it's been using CT at least until the timestamp and tree size indicate
+- that it's been using CT at least until the time that the timestamp and the tree size indicate
-- it's talking, indirectly, to the log indicated by the tree hash
+- that it's talking, possibly indirectly, to the log indicated by the tree hash
 - which software and software version is being used

+There is a possible fingerprinting attack where a log issues a unique STH for targeted log client(s).
+This is similar to the fingerprinting attack described in {{#SCT-privacy}}

 # Open questions